 Choose a backup method

 Before you get started, learn the difference between making backups with iCloud and iTunes.
-For example, iCloud backups include different kinds of data than iTunes backups.
 Decide which method is best for you and follow the steps below.
 In case you ever need an alternative backup, you can make one in iCloud and another in iTunes.

 Make a backup using iCloud